Science Exchange, Inc., Purchase Order Terms and Conditions

 8. Material Transfer.

-8.1 To the extent that any Order provides that Requester supply Materials, Service Provider acknowledges and shall inform all personnel responsible for performing the Order or handling the Materials that to the extent Requester supplies such Materials: ALL SUCH MATERIALS ARE PROVIDED AS IS WITH NO WARRANTIES OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE.
-REQUESTER DOES NOT WARRANT OR MAKE ANY REPRESENTATION REGARDING THE USE, RESULTS OF THE USE OR APPROPRIATENESS OF THE USE OF THE MATERIAL IN ACCORDANCE WITH AN ORDER.
+8.1 To the extent that any Order provides that Requester supply Materials, Service Provider acknowledges and shall inform all personnel responsible for performing the Order or handling the Materials that; ALL SUCH MATERIALS ARE PROVIDED AS IS WITH NO WARRANTIES OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE.
+REQUESTER DOES NOT WARRANT OR MAKE ANY REPRESENTATION REGARDING THE USE, RESULTS OF THE USE, OR APPROPRIATENESS OF THE USE OF THE MATERIAL IN ACCORDANCE WITH AN ORDER.
 REQUESTER DOES NOT WARRANT THAT USE OF ANY MATERIAL WILL NOT INFRINGE ANY PATENT, COPYRIGHT, TRADEMARK, OR OTHER PROPRIETARY RIGHTS OF ANY THIRD PARTY.

 11. WARRANTY DISCLAIMER.